 Even before this “birth rock” was changed from mud into solid rock the area was beginning to experience earthquakes (the rock, in isolated places in the Herkimer District, shows signs of this earth movement).
 There were multiple shifts in the sea level resulting in multiple “stromatolite layers”.
 This layering is something we observe in the Herkimer Mining District and it has an effect on the mineralization location which occurred a bit later.
 Then the rock was buried and solidified.
 Then it was uplifted and exposed to the air.
 This resulted in a “cavity forming” (called paleokarst) world and the making of more holes in the future birth place for Herkimer diamonds.

 Click next to continue the story

-From 550 million years ago up to the age of the Herkimer diamond host rocks, about 500 million years old, stomatolites were vast in numbers.
+From 550 million years ago up to the age of the Herkimer diamond host rocks, about 500 million years old, stromatolites were vast in numbers.
 It is likely they changed form during the time of the Herkimer host rock, lending the rock a more porous nature.These stromatolites DID NOT make Herkimer diamonds.
-If they had then they would be common in similar rocks around the world.
+If they had then they would be commonly associated with stromatolites around the world

 The Best Site on the Internet for Herkimer Diamond Information - A Collaborative Project.